frostbits-security/ccat/README.md

 **--disabled-interfaces** - check interfaces even if they are turned off

-**--no-console-display** - output analysis results only in html files directory
+**--no-console-display** - output analysis results in html files directory or into network graph

 **--dump-creds** - dump usernames, passwords and hashes from configs

+**--graph** - builds network map of VLANs (you may left the argument empty to get into interactive mode or define a file name for graph output in png extension)